revilowaldow/IDRotF-Obsidian/Session Notes/2024/10 05 - Session 16.md

 Coldlight Walker was [[Captain Skath]]

-Blade drops out of the sleeve of the walker, glowing with magic
+Blade drops out of the sleeve of the walker, glowing with evocation magic, Tando took